Click Start > Run. In the Open box, type regedt32 and click OK

 If you are using Microsoft SCCM, you can also remotely query the clients for the package IDs in two ways:

 - By extending the hardware inventory schema to gather registry key values

-- By using Desired Configuration Manager (DCM) to map the number of clients with this registry key and package ID
+- By using Desired Configuration Manager (DCM) to map the amount of clients with this registry key and package ID

 We recommend that you use the MSI to uninstall a package and not use the product code present in the registry entry.